Skip To Main Content

 The following school highlights showcase how Meadowcreek Elementary School is fulfilling Gwinnett County Public School's four strategic priorities of Empathy, Equity, Effectiveness, and Excellence.
 Visit the School Profile Dashboard to find more detailed data on our school.

-- Meadowcreek Elementary’s grades 3-5 counselor, Mi’esha Reynolds, was recognized as the Gwinnett County Elementary Counselor of the Year.
+• Meadowcreek Elementary’s grades 3-5 counselor, Mi’esha Reynolds, was recognized as the Gwinnett County Elementary Counselor of the Year.
+She was named 2024 GSCA (Georgia) School Counselor of the year and is now working on her application for the 2026 ASCA (National) School Counselor of the Year.
 Mi’esha served as the lead Meadowcreek cluster counselor and supported many initiatives, including attendance incentives, support for MLLs within counseling services, and implementing trauma-sensitive practices.
+In addition, our school earned the distinction of being a Recognized ASCA Model Program (RAMP).

-- Meadowcreek Elementary celebrated the hard work and commitment of its teachers by providing multiple opportunities for them to connect with one another.
-Teachers enjoyed puppy time, a staff retreat, Braves games, and other events throughout the year.
+• Meadowcreek Elementary celebrated the hard work and commitment of its teachers by providing multiple opportunities for them to connect with one another.
+Teachers enjoyed a color party, catered lunches, monthly team lunches, snack carts, and various Sunshine events and treats throughout the year.

-- Meadowcreek Elementary’s multilingual learners increased their English proficiency as measured by ACCESS.
-This year’s ACCESS scores show that 57% of students increased their band growth.
-We also met our CCRPI improvement target for progress toward English language proficiency by more than 10%.
+• Meadowcreek Elementary’s multilingual learners increased their English proficiency as measured by ACCESS.
+This year’s ACCESS scores show that 357 students increased their band growth.
+Additionally, approximately 30 students exited the MLL program based on their ACCESS scores and acquired language acquisition.